Five Ways to Stay Positive When You're Job Hunting

 I know from my own experiences that positive self-talk can help you "rethink" your situation.
 It can help you develop a plan for handling your life as best you can in view of the situation you are facing.
 Instead of whining and throwing one pity party after another for yourself, get busy reviewing and then rewriting your resume (or, if you can afford it, get a company to do it for you).
 Create three or four “versions” of your resume matching different careers or jobs you may be equipped to pursue based on your interests, experience and/or education.
 If you believe that you need more education in order to be considered for your dream job, look into grants and loans you may be able to get to help you go back to school.
 If going back to school is not an option for you right now, network with family members and friends who may be able to help you find work.
 And don’t just wait until you see a job ad or announcement before you apply for one, be proactive!
 Go ahead and blast your resume to companies you think you would love to work for, whether or not they have posted a job.
 Everyone is applying for the jobs that are listed on Monster.com, Careerbuilder.com, and countless other popular job-listing websites.
 And even though you should apply for those jobs too, don’t let them be the only jobs you apply for.
 Apply for jobs you think you are qualified for, and for those that might be a level or two above where you think you are, to spread your job search far and wide.

 The trick to finding happiness when you're unemployed is to talk yourself into working, every day, to do all you can to change your current situation.
 Instead of sitting around the house munching chips and whining to anyone who'll listen, get to work.
 Redo your resume, make a list of companies you’d like to work for, go online and research business opportunities you might be able to take advantage of.
 Talk yourself into doing something positive, every single day, to change your situation.
 Remember, the only difference between trying and failing is trying.
-And as long as you’re trying, you have at least a 50-percent chance of changing your predicament, whereas if you don’t try, you have a 100-percent chance of not changing it.
+And as long as you’re trying, you have at least a fifty-percent chance of changing your predicament, whereas if you don’t try, you have a one-hundred-percent chance of not changing it.

 "Keep your face to the sunshine and you cannot see the shadows." -- Helen Keller